geoserver/geoserver/doc/en/user/source/styling/sld-cookbook/lines.rst

 Alternating symbols with dash offsets
 -------------------------------------

-This example shows how to create a complex line style which alternates a symbol and a line segment.
-The example builds on the knowledge gathered in previous sections:
+This example shows how to create a complex line style which alternates a dashed line and a graphic symbol.
+The code builds on features shown in the previous examples:

-  * `dasharray` allows to control pen down/pen up behavior and generate dashed lines
+  * ``stroke-dasharray`` controls pen-down/pen-up behavior to generate dashed lines
-  * `GraphicStroke` allows to place symbols along a line
+  * ``GraphicStroke`` places symbols along a line
-  * combining the two togheter it's possible to control symbol spacing
+  * combining the two allows control of symbol spacing

-This example adds the usage of `dashoffset`, which controls at which point of the ``dasharray`` sequence the renderer starts drawing the repeating pattern.
-For example, having a dash array of ``5 10`` and a dash offset of ``7`` the renderer would start the repeating pattern 7 pixels after its beginnig, so it would jump over the "5 pixels pen down" section and 2 more pixels in the pen up section, performing a residual of 8 pixels up, then 5 down, 10 up, and so on.
+This also shows the usage of a `dash offset`, which controls where rendering starts in the dash array.
+For example, with a dash array of ``5 10`` and a dash offset of ``7`` the renderer starts drawing the pattern 7 pixels from the beginning.
+It skips the 5 pixels pen-down section and 2 pixels of the pen-up section, then draws the remaining 8 pixels of pen-up, then 5 down, 10 up, and so on.

-This can be used to create two synchronized sequences of dash arrays, one drawing line segments, and the other symbols along a line, like in the following example.
+The example shows how to use these features to create two synchronized sequences of dash arrays, one drawing line segments and the other symbols.

-.. note:: This example is not likely to work with other systems supporting SLD.
-While the SLD is perfectly compliant we are not aware of other systems allowing to combine the usage of ``dasharray`` and graphics strokes (the SLD specification does not say what this combination is supposed to produce).

 .. figure:: images/line_dashdot.png
    :align: center